Student Services Update

-- Double check the admission procedures for your schools.
+- Double check the admission procedures.
 Do they still require SAT/ACT scores?
 Are SAT subject tests required?

 - Determine the application procedure you will follow (Early Action, Early Decision, Regular Admission) and determine your application deadline!
-Please communicate this information with your counselor as soon as it is determined.
+Communicate this information with your counselor as soon as it is determined.

 - Supplemental applications may be required (this varies by college/university).